paulpogoda/osint-tools-cuba/README.md

 - Internet connectivity in Cuba may affect website accessibility
 - Some resources may have limited English language support

-### Legal Considerations
-- US persons should consult OFAC regulations before engaging with Cuban entities
-- Some business directories may contain outdated information
-- Always verify information through multiple sources

 ### Data Quality
 - Government statistics may have reporting delays
+- Some business directories may contain outdated information
 - Private sector data availability is limited
 - Cross-reference information when possible
+- Always verify information through multiple sources

 ---

 **Last Updated:** September 2025